 The idea to create this guide came to me one morning that I was supposed to “sleep in” (aka 8AM).
 Instead, I was woken up very early and could never fall back asleep.
 I’ve found that whenever I’m supposed to (or wish) I was sleeping, that is the time that I come up with my greatest (or so I think) ideas.
 So here it is, my guide to keto.
 I’ve been at keto for over 4 years and have experimented with a lot of things.
+A part of me wishes I had the ketogenic diet before and after photos to show you.
 That being said, the ketogenic diet for one individual is going to be different for another, especially for the individual that has a chronic illness.
 There are many more factors involved outside of losing weight or performing better in the gym.
 Outside of activity levels, keto is also different from male to females.
 Overall, everything you will read below is based off of my own experiences (aka I’ve been there, done that).
 I’ve hit those brick walls, I’ve been bored with my food, and dealt with GI and gallbladder issues.
 I’ve been dehydrated and not-motivated to continue.
 But above all else, I’ve pushed through, I’ve persevered, and I am here to share some of my main tips and tricks to balancing the keto diet with a chronic illness.

 My Guide to Keto with a Chronic Illness